CUSTOMER ANALYTICS2025-11-12

 Best Practices for Mapping Your Customer's Journey

-Before designing an ideal customer journey map, you must consider the following points to create a useful document:
+Before designing an ideal customer journey map, you must consider the following points to create a valid document:

 Customer journeys are not right every time:

 Often, you will find that your customer journey does not accurately reflect the experiences of all customers.
-Your valuable client might jump back into the journey again during their process.
+Your valuable client may revisit the trip at any point during their process.

 Not all customers have the same experience, even though they are listed in the same segment.
 It's not a problem.